National Office

 CPD is a term used by many professional bodies and membership organisations in Australia and internationally.
 It emphasises the importance of continual learning for professionals.

-The new program will also make it simpler for AICD members to track their points as they will be tallied annually instead of over three years.
+The new program will make it simpler for AICD members to track their points as they will be tallied annually instead of over three years.

 Live and/or recorded, our webinars are an efficient way to fuel your knowledge on current governance issues.